PierreLesturgie/pipeline-simulation-RAD/README.md

-### - Step 1.
-Simulation of N haploid individuals from a demographic model
+## (1) Simulation of N haploid individuals from a demographic model
 Folder ***Step1_simulation***

 Five files are needed, they should be present in the same folder.
 The demographic model is specified in the file *.par*.